zavodil/near-api-server/README.md

 ###### Configure API Server

-Clone this repo and edit config.js file.
+Clone this repo, go to the application folder and edit config.js file.

 * masterAccountId: `YOUR_ACCOUNT.testnet`
 * exports.masterKey: account private key.
 Copy from `/root/.near-credentials/default` or call `/parse_seed_phrase` from NEAR API